 It is absolutely NO DIFFERENT for them as FireBike riders and motorcycle enthusiasts.
 In both roles they are well trained and prepared for what may lay ahead.
 It should be the same for you as a rider.

-Wearing the right protective equipment can help any motorcycle, scooter or moped rider significantly reduce the consequences of a collision or "unscheduled dismount".
+Wearing the right protective equipment can help any rider significantly reduce the consequences of a collision or "unscheduled dismount".
 Nonetheless the benefits offered by protective garments are still widely underestimated, especially by scooter and moped riders and commuters.
 Attitudes and perceptions regarding protective kit still need to change if improvements in road safety are to be achieved.

 This section aims to provide some simple guidelines to help increase the number of motorcyclists using appropriate protective clothing and equipment.